God of War (franchise): Greek mythology

 God of War was first released in North America on March 22, 2005, for the PlayStation 2.
-After ten years in the service of the Olympian gods, Spartan soldier Kratos is tasked by Athena to find Pandora's box, the key to defeating Ares, the God of War, who is running amok through Athens.
+After 10 years in the service of the Olympian gods, Spartan soldier Kratos is tasked by Athena to find Pandora's box, the key to defeating Ares, the God of War, who is running amok through Athens.
 A series of flashbacks reveals that Kratos was once the servant of Ares, who saved Kratos and his army from annihilation in battle, but tricked him into killing his family, which forced his metamorphosis into the "Ghost of Sparta".
 Kratos eventually finds Pandora's Box, and after finally killing Ares, he ascends to Mount Olympus to become the new God of War.

 God of War II was first released in North America on March 13, 2007, for the PlayStation 2.
 Angry at his fellow gods, Kratos runs amok across the city of Rhodes.
-Zeus intervenes and betrays Kratos, who is saved by the Titan Gaia.
+Zeus intervenes and betrays Kratos, who is saved by Gaia.
 She tells him he must now find the Sisters of Fate, who can change his fate and prevent his death at the hands of Zeus.
 Kratos is ultimately successful and as he is about to kill the god, Athena sacrifices herself to save Zeus and preserve Olympus, and tells Kratos that he is Zeus' son and that he betrayed Kratos out of fear.
 Kratos then joins forces with Gaia and the Titans to attack Olympus.

 God of War: Betrayal was released on June 20, 2007, for mobile phones supporting the Java Platform, Micro Edition.
-It is the only game in the series to be released as a two-dimensional (2D) side-scroller and the first that was released on a non-PlayStation platform.
-The narrative of the game likely takes place between the events of God of War and Ghost of Sparta.
-Kratos is framed for murder, and rampages across Greece seeking the true assassin.
+It was the first game in the series to be released as a two-dimensional (2D) side-scroller and the first that was released on a non-PlayStation platform and is also the only to never receive a PlayStation release.
+The narrative of the game takes place between the events of Ghost of Sparta and God of War II.
+The God of War Kratos is framed for murder and rampages across Greece, seeking the true assassin.
 Kratos succumbs to bloodlust and kills Ceryx, the son of the god Hermes—an act that alienates him from his fellow gods.